 - If you would prefer not to take a degree, then it’s also possible to gain entry into the role without one, but you’ll need to build up some work experience in the field first.
 You could apply to be a conservation volunteer or a Wildlife Assistant with a charity or a wildlife centre.
-This will allow you to build up skills, network and find out whether the role is right for you.
+This will allow you to build up skills, network, and find out whether the role is right for you.

 However, for those up for taking on a new challenge, this is a role that will allow you to carry on learning long after you do your initial training.
 Dog Groomers are essentially like hairdressers or beauty therapists for dogs!
-They make dogs look and smell fantastic by providing a full range of grooming services from washing, drying, brushing and trimming, through to nail clipping, ear and teeth cleaning.
+They make dogs look and smell fantastic by providing a full range of grooming services from washing, drying, brushing and trimming, to nail clipping, and ear and teeth cleaning.
 The way that you groom a dog will usually follow the specific grooming standards for their breed, or could be based on a specific look or style that the owner has in mind.

-Whilst some Dog Groomers prefer to work in a salon as part of a team, others prefer to go solo and set up their services on a self-employed basis, often grooming dogs in their own home.
+While some Dog Groomers prefer to work in a salon as part of a team, others prefer to go solo and set up their services on a self-employed basis, often grooming dogs in their own home.
 You don’t need any formal qualifications to start grooming dogs, as there are plenty of salons out there that will take on trainees.
-But, for those who are keen to gain a few extra skills and boost their confidence before they apply for their first role, or alternatively if you want to head out on your own straight away, it can be helpful to take a Level 3 Dog Groomer course, which will teach you all the basics you need to give every dog the pawfect look!
+However, for those who are keen to gain a few extra skills and boost their confidence before they apply for their first role, or alternatively if you want to head out on your own straight away, it can be helpful to take a Level 3 Dog Groomer course, which will teach you all the basics you need to give every dog the pawfect look!

 Take a Dog Grooming Diploma course

 Or apply for a job as a trainee...